coentjo/itsamatch-journalist-workshop/index.md

 ## Structure of ws

-- 30 min.
-Start up, open PDF, install Obsidian (first 10 minutes guided, then we walk around for questions).
+- 30 min. by [[Coen]] Start up, open PDF, install Obsidian (first 10 minutes guided, then we walk around for questions).
 Basic Obsidian functionality.
-- 30 min.
-Dive into Citation Network about AI & Ethics.
+- 30 min. by [[Iman]] Dive into Citation Network about AI & Ethics.

 ## Permalink to pdf